mariakalimeri/sharable-r-tutorial/README.md

 Writing sharable (R) code.
 Uh... and sharing it!
 ================================================

-In this short tutorial we will build an R package and a drat repository to host it, using GitHub as a Web Server.
-At the end we will set up Travis CI to automatically push updates of our package into the drat repository.
+In this short tutorial we will build an R package, write unit tests for it, push it in a GitHub repository and integrate Travis CI with it. <!-- Build  a drat repository to host  --> <!-- it, using GitHub as a Web Server.
+At the end we will set up Travis CI to  --> <!-- automatically push updates of our package into the drat repository.  -->

 Prerequisites:
 --------------